Attorney General Information

 Public Body is defined in FOIA as “all legislative, executive, administrative, or advisory bodies of the state, state universities and colleges, counties, townships, cities, villages, incorporated towns, school districts and all other municipal corporations, boards, bureaus, committees, or commissions of this state, any subsidiary bodies of any of the foregoing including but not limited to committees and subcommittees thereof and a School Finance Authority created under Article 1E of the School Code.”
 FOIA provides that a “‘public body’ does not include a child death review team or the Illinois Child Death Review Teams Executive Council established under the Child Death Review Team Act.”

-FOIA Officer is a person appointed by the “public body.”
+The FOIA Officer is a person appointed by the “public body.”
 The FOIA officer’s responsibility is to receive FOIA requests from the public and to send responses in compliance with FOIA.
 FOIA requires that each public body appoint one or more FOIA officers who must complete an electronic training developed by the Attorney General’s PAC.
-The initial training must be completed by July 1, 2010; training's must be completed annually after that date.
 The Attorney General’s office will make the electronic training available to all FOIA officers.

 What Does the PAC Do with My Request for Review?